auerlab/fasda/README.md

 Currently, the kallisto abundance.tsv file format is used as input for normalization and computing fold-change and P-values.
-The "fasda abundance" command computes abundances from SAM/BAM/CRAM files and produces a kallisto-style abundance file, so that data from other aligners can be used.
+The "fasda abundance" command (unfinished) computes abundances from SAM/BAM/CRAM files and produces a kallisto-style abundance file, so that data from other aligners can be used.

 We also plan to support ChIP-Seq and ATAC-Seq peak data, but this has not yet been tested.